 Ekadashi Vrat

-It happens that Ekadashi fasting is suggested on two consecutive days.
+Masters recommend Ekadashi fasting on two consecutive days.
 Smartha and with family should observe fasting on the first day only.
-Sanyasis, widows and those who want Moksha should observe the alternate Ekadashi fasting.
-Both days are observed by staunch devotees who seek for love and affection of Lord Vishnu.
+In turn, Sanyasis, widows and those who want Moksha should observe the alternate Ekadashi fasting.
+Staunch devotees who seek for love and affection of Lord Vishnu, observe both dates.

 Significance